ibm-cloud-docs/vmware/deploy-vmwaresoftlayer.md

 * [Vormetric Encryption of VMware](http://go.thalesesecurity.com/rs/480-LWA-970/images/VMware-Encryption-and-KMIP-Integration-with-Vormetric-Data-Security-Manager-Integration-guide.pdf){: external}Vormetric protects VMware workloads by encrypting VM data.
 * [Deploy a trusted cloud solution with IBM, VMware, and HyTrust](https://www.hytrust.com/solutions/ibm-cloud-secure-virtualization/){: external} You can integrate the various architectural elements to create a chain of trust from hardware up through the hypervisor and management applications.

-**Note:** The cookbooks are intended for experienced vSphere Administrators.
+The cookbooks are intended for experienced vSphere Administrators.
 Some topics that are covered, consider that the reader has basic deployment skills to install and configure vSphere and vCenter.
+{ :note}